ASH urges the Government to take a harm reduction approach to e-cigarettes

-E-cigarettes (or vaping) have a role in helping New Zealand reach Smokefree 2025.
+E-cigarettes (or vaping) can help New Zealand reach Smokefree 2025.

-ASH believes vaping has been, and continues to be highly disruptive to tobacco smoking and presents a fraction of the harm.
-Creating an environment where smokers could access and use this much safer alternate to mange nicotine addiction is likely to have a significant impact on chronic disease prevention in New Zealand, especially for Maori, Pacific, Mental Health and low income populations.
+Vaping continues to be highly disruptive to tobacco smoking and presents a fraction of the harm.
+Creating an environment where smokers can use this much less harmful alternative to manage nicotine addiction is likely to have a significant impact on chronic disease prevention in New Zealand, especially for Maori, Pacific and low income populations.

 Nicotine is addictive, smoke is harmful